Learn about the philosophy behind APEX, and the story behind APEX Calc, and a long list of thanks.

 Somewhere in the midst of writing it became clear, without formal declaration, that this was "my" text.
 It was intended to be a collaborative effort, with many authors contributing and critiquing each other's work as we collectively worked toward completion of a text.
 (Lots of "c" words in that sentence.)
 This is not how it turned out.
 APEX Calculus was my book and the contributors were ... contributing to my work.
 I edited, sometimes heavily, the sections they submitted without their care or concern.
 They wrote to help me out (and they did!), not to be officially known as a "coauthor."

 APEX Calculus Version 1.0 was "released" for the Fall of 2013, consisting of chapters 1 - 8.
 During this academic year, I finished chapters 9 - 13 and also added material to the previously completed sections, most notably chapters 6 and 8.
 I also fixed lots of typos my colleagues found.
-In the Fall of 2014, Version 2.0 was released.
-Version 3.0 was released June, 2015.
+In the Fall of 2014, Version 2.0 was released; Version 3.0 was released June, 2015; Version 4.0 was released in May, 2018.